alexliesenfeld/composer/README.md

 # Composer
 Composer is a productivity tool and project manager for iPlug 2.
-It helps you to organize your code and resource files so that they are decoupled from iPlug and its dependencies more effectively.
-Furthermore, Composer manages some fundamental dependencies for you, so you do not need to download them or configure IDE projects yourself.
+It helps you to organize your code and resource files so that they are decoupled from iPlug and its dependencies.
+Composer also manages some fundamental dependencies for you, so you do not need to download them or configure IDE projects yourself.

 ## Installation
 There are no prebuilt binaries yet, but you can build Composer yourself very easily.